A consistent and robust measurement of the thermal state of the IGM at $2 \leq z \leq 4$ from a large sample of Ly$\alpha$ forest spectra: Evidence for late and rapid HeII reionization: Observations

 \InputFig{{Redshift_Coverage_delta_z_0.2}.pdf}{75} {Each horizontal line shows the \lya redshift range corresponding to the wavelength range between \lya and \lyb emission for individual QSOs in our sample.
 We exclude QSO proximity regions of $10$ pMpc from the QSO towards us.
 The spectra are divided in ten redshift bins, each of size $\Delta =0.2$ centered on $z=2.0,2.2,\cdots,3.8$ as shown by the vertical dashed lines.
 The number of lines of sight in a given redshift bin are shown in the boxes. }{ }

 We use observed spectra from the second data release of the \kodiaqfullform (\kodiaqdr) survey \citep{omeara2015,omeara2017}\footnote{\url{https://www2.keck.hawaii.edu/koa/public/koa.php}}.
 The sample consists of 300 QSO spectra with emission redshifts $z\le 5.3$.
 All available spectra are continuum normalised and the data product provides normalised flux and the associated error as a function of wavelength.
 Many of these QSOs were observed more than once with different exposure times.
-We co-added all the spectra using the procedure described in Appendix \ref{app:spectra-coaddition}.
+We co-added all the spectra using the procedure described in online supplementary appendix \ref{app:spectra-coaddition}.

 In total there are 214 QSO spectra that cover the \lya forest in the range $1.9 \leq z \leq 4$.
-We manually checked all the coadded spectra and excluded spectra if one or more of the following criteria are satisfied: (i) sightline does not (partially or fully) contain \lya forest in the redshift range $1.9 \leq z \leq 4$, (ii) sightline contains Damped \lya (DLA) or sub-DLA systems, (iii) the sightline contains large spectral gaps, or (iv) the median \SNR per pixel along the sightlines is smaller than $5$.
+We manually checked all the coadded spectra and excluded spectra if one or more of the following criteria are satisfied: (i) sightline does not (partially or fully) contain \lya forest in the redshift range $1.9 \leq z \leq 4$, (ii) sightline contains Damped \lya (DLA) or sub-DLA systems, (iii) the sightline contains large spectral gaps (see online supplementary appendix \ref{app:spectra-coaddition} for details), or (iv) the median \SNR per pixel along the sightlines is smaller than $5$.
 After excluding the QSO spectra with above criteria, the resulting sample consists of 103 QSO spectra. \figref{fig:redshift-coverage} shows the \lya redshift range corresponding to the wavelength range between the \lya and \lyb emission lines of the 103 QSOs in our sample.
-The \lya absorption close to the QSOs is expected to be influenced by the enhanced ionizing flux due to the QSOs \citep{carswell1982,kulkarni1993,lidz2007,calverley2011,bolton2012}.
+The \lya absorption close to the QSOs is expected to be influenced by the enhanced ionizing flux due to the QSOs \citep{carswell1982,kulkarni1993,Srianand1996,lidz2007,calverley2011,bolton2012}.
 We exclude such biased QSO proximity regions (i.e 10 pMpc from the QSO towards us) in our subsequent analysis.
+This choice of QSO proximity region size corresponds to the quasar rest frame wavelength of $\sim 1166$ \AA~at $z=3$.
+To avoid possible contamination from intrinsic O~{\sc iv} absorption we consider only regions with rest wavelength greater than 1050~\AA\ at the quasar emission redshift.